 ansible.cfg file to specify the location of a password file or configure Ansible to always prompt for the password.
 These options require no command line flag usage.

-For best practices advice, refer to Variables and Vaults.
+For best practices advice, refer to Keep vaulted variables safely visible.

 To run a playbook that contains vault-encrypted data files, you must provide the vault password.